 The annual cost of missed appointments in the United States is $150 billion.

 11. Evaluate Hygiene Measures

-As WHO, OECD and the World Bank report, 15% of hospital expenditure in high-income countries results from care mistakes or patients being infected during hospital stays.
+The National Library of Medicine reports that 15% of hospital expenditure in high-income countries results from care mistakes or patients being infected during hospital stays.
 Preventing hospital infections is critical for the financial well-being of your healthcare facility and the health of your patients.
 Actions that you can immediately take to improve quality in this space include: promoting compliance among your staff and patients, installing sensors to detect handwashing compliance, or measuring handwash product use.

 Act Now to Reduce Hospital Costs

 There are numerous measures that hospital administration can introduce to start saving money.
 Some of them will take time but others you can start implementing immediately to start reducing expenses right away.
 Would you like to start now?